policy updates

-Tourism & Hospitality Minimum Wage Update — and the March 2025 AEWV Wage Reset
+Tourism Wage Update and March 2025 AEWV Reset

-This policy update covers TWO related AEWV wage changes — the 2023 tourism/hospitality minimum-wage introduction, and the March 2025 reset that removed the general median-wage requirement entirely.
+This policy update covers TWO related Accredited Employer Work Visa wage changes: the 2023 tourism/hospitality minimum-wage introduction, and the March 2025 reset that removed the general median-wage requirement entirely.
 Both affect employers sponsoring AEWV workers.

 Affected occupations (2023 framework)